 Supply Chain Lessons from COVID-19

-This four-part webinar series, presented Gardner Business Media and the Reshoring Initiative, will deliver real data, proven strategies and successful use cases that will empower procurement professionals to shorten and strengthen their supply chain by sourcing parts and services locally.
+Each webinar in the four-part series will deliver real data, proven strategies and successful use cases that will empower procurement professionals to shorten and strengthen their supply chain by sourcing parts and services locally.

 - Reshoring is profitable for 20-40% of what you and your customers now import